Melhus Municipality: General information

-Melhus was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1865, the western district of Høilandet (population: 1,818) was separated from Melhus to form a separate municipality.
-Then on 1880, the eastern district of Flaa (population: 614) was separated to form its own municipality.
+The parish of Melhus was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1865, the western district of the municipality (population: 1,818) was separated from Melhus Municipality to form the new Høilandet Municipality.
+Then on 1880, the eastern district of the municipality (population: 614) was separated to form the new Flaa Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Melhus (population: 3,978) was merged with the neighboring municipalities of Hølonda (population: 1,428), Flå (population: 843), Horg (population: 2,560), and the small Langørgen farm area in the neighboring municipality of Buvik (population: 11) to form a new, larger municipality of Melhus.
+On 1 January 1964, the following places were merged: Hølonda Municipality (population: 1,428), Horg Municipality (population: 2,560), Flå Municipality (population: 843), Melhus Municipality (population: 3,978), and the Langørgen farm (population: 11) from Buvik Municipality.
+These places were all merged to form a new, larger Melhus Municipality.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

 Name

 The municipality (originally the parish) is named after the old Melhus farm (Meðalhúsar) since the first Melhus Church was built there.
 The first element is meðal which means "middle".
 The last element is the plural form of hús which means "house".
 The farm is one part of a greater and older farm, which had the name Óðinssalr which means "the salr (mead hall) of Odin".